Before we begin. A disclaimer.

 I was wrong again.

-I am a privacy advocate and have tried using Duck Duck Go in the past, but always find myself going back to Google.
+I have tried using Duck Duck Go in the past, but always find myself going back to Google.

 I build a small chrome extension that redirects a percentage of your Google searches to DuckDuckGo.